Heshbon/alx-low_level_programming/0x1C-makefiles/README.md

 	Grid is completely surrounded by water, and there is one island (or nothing).

 	The island doesn’t have “lakes” (water inside that isn’t connected to the water around the island).

+6. make -f 100-Makefile

+	100-Makefile: Makefile that creates an executable school.

+	Makefile should work even if there is a file in the folder that has the same name as one of your rule

+	Makefile should not compile if the header file m.h is missing.